Can I use a flash drive to backup my computer?

 Method 2: Backup Windows 10/11 to USB via AOMEI Backupper

 To backup entire computer to flash drive with AOMEI Backupper Standard, you will use "System Backup" feature that will include everything required to boot Windows.
-Thus, it minimize the risk of boot failure.
+Thus, it minimizes the risk of boot failure.
 And here are some advantages of this software.

 Note: To backup entire computer to flash drive, it is suggested to select "Disk Backup" if your target drive is big enough.
 In the meantime, you can backup multiple hard drives at a time if you have more than one disk installed on this computer.